 Has Your Insurer 'Purged' Your Company?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Ever felt like your small business lost its insurance coverage for no good reason?
+Opinions expressed by Entrepreneur contributors are their own.Ever felt like your small business lost its insurance coverage for no good reason?
 Apparently, you're not alone.

 In case you're not addicted to C-SPAN, Both houses of our federal legislature are investigating whether major insurance companies deliberately cancel coverage -- a practice known as 'purging' -- or jack up premiums for small businesses after they file large claims from a sick employee or two.
 Rep. Henry Waxman and Rep. John D. (Jay) Rockefeller IV are among the lawmakers who have sent letters to top insurers, seeking to learn how cancellation decisions are made.
 The Senate Commerce Committee has also recently held hearings on the topic.